dassaswat/perspectiveAnalyzer/README.md

 ** Available Methods **

-analyzeText() Method return an object containing attributes that are booleans (either True or False) .If the returned summary score falls beyond the threshold specified it return True else False.
+analyzeText() Method returns an object containing attributes that are booleans (either True or False) .If the returned summary score falls beyond the threshold specified it return True else False.

 getTextReport() Method returns an object containing probability scores for all the attributes that was passed during the initialization.